Markets.com vs Fineco Bank Comparison

 Markets.com requires a minimum deposit of $100, while Fineco Bank requires a minimum deposit of $0.
 From our testing we found Markets.com offers spreads of 1.9, while Fineco Bank offers spreads of N/A. Markets.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for popular funding options, where Fineco Bank supports Bank Wire (Deposit/Withdraw)..
 Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Markets.com or Fineco Bank?
+Which broker offers more tradeable asset classes, Markets.com or Fineco Bank?

 Markets.com offers a more diverse selection of investment options than Fineco Bank allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)..
 Neither have Spread Betting Looking at total tradeable symbols, Markets.com has 2179, compared to 126 from Fineco Bank.